priyank-devurkar/smart-power-monitor/README.md

 Use Grafana for dashboards and Prometheus for ad-hoc queries and alerting rules as you extend the deployment

+**Planned enhancements:**
+ - React Front-End
-**Planned enhancements: React Front-End & Cloud Deployment of containers**
+ - Cloud Deployment of containers
+ - User Dashboards
+ - Redis

-**Currently the project is about 90% completed with TestContainers & Agents.MD to be completed**
+**Currently the project is about 95% completed with TestContainers & Agents.MD to be completed**

 **More Details and step by step instructions to follow soon**